fubicales2016/fogbowcloud.org/content/pages/install-opportunism.md

 ==========
 After the installation, you can configure which monitors will be used and how much time the powernap will wait before assuming that the host is idle.

-The configuration file is located at /etc/powernap/config.
-A commented config file follows on:
+The configuration file is located at ```/etc/powernap/config```.
+A commented configuration file follows on:

 ```bash
 # Number of seconds that all monitors must have no activity or must be absent.